vaishnavpremanandan/AppBlast/README.md

 ### Description

-This is a self-promotion web application built with React.js, Node.js, Express.js and MongoDB where users can showcase their work by posting it.
-Registered users can also edit and delete their own posts and reviews.
+Is a social media web application built with React, Express, Node, MongoDB that provides a platform for web developers and designers to express themselves, engage with others, and consume content.

 ### Requirements